Dartomic/linux-nova/README.md

 ## Hacking and Contributing

-The NOVA source code is almost completely contains in the `fs/nova` directory.
+The NOVA source code is almost completely contained within the `fs/nova` directory, except for some minor changes to the kernel's memory management system.
-The execptions are some small changes in the kernel's memory management system to support checkpointing.
+The changes made to the memory management system, are to support checkpointing.

 `Documentation/filesystems/nova.txt` describes the internals of Nova in more detail.